 "Hello?"
 I asked.

-"There is a 16-year-old girl, out in the country just outside of Nevada, Missouri.
+"There is a twenty-four-year-old woman, out in the country just outside of Tennessee.
 She goes by the name of Bailey.
 There will be Minimum security."
 The voice told me.
-"You will receive a text with her photo once you get to Nevada."
+"You will receive a text with her photo once you get there."

 Before I could reply the line was dead.
 After sharing the information with Jack and Anthony, we got our gear of rope and tape then jumped into our black mustang.
 We had to hide it in an alley underneath a tarp so that no one would see a bunch of men dressed up in shitty clothes drive away with a nice car.

 I was driving while Anthony navigated and Jack sat watching us in the back seat.
-The speed limit was sixty mph, but I was going eighty-five mph at least.
+The speed limit was sixty miles per hour, but I was going eighty-five at least.
 The sky was black so I just kept dodging a bunch of lights that were coming towards us.
 We had a device in our car that would beep every time it would track down a cop using their radar which made driving over the speed limit easier.

-It had taken close to four hours for us to reach our destination and that was going thirty mph over the speed limit so it goes to show that we were pretty far away.
+It had taken close to four hours for us to reach our destination and that was going thirty miles per hour over the speed limit.
+It goes to show that we were pretty far away.
 I slowed down, turned the head lights off and parked, making sure not to blow our cover.
 We all glanced around looking for the suspect named, "Bailey".
 My phone lit up and revealed our victim.

 Slowly I got up and snuck over to the fence and waited for Anthony to tell me when.
 Our plan was for him to sit up in a tree and yell for me to go when he saw that the coast was clear.
 I was going to sneak in and take her while she slept.
 The code minimum security meant that she would be the only one home so we knew it'd just be a game of cat and mouse.
 That all changed when Anthony saw her running across the yard.
 We had been spotted.
 He quickly yelled," Go!
 Go!
 Go!"
 Then I jumped over the fence after her.